FC Wacker Innsbruck (2002)

 FC Wacker Innsbruck is an Austrian association football club from Innsbruck.
-The club was formed in June 2002 as FC Wacker Tirol, and plays their home games at Tivoli-Neu.
-The club regard themselves as the spiritual continuation of the team FC Tirol Innsbruck, which went bankrupt in 2002 as well as the original FC Wacker Innsbruck which had been founded in 1913.
+The club was formed in June 2002 as FC Wacker Tirol, and play their home games at Tivoli-Neu.
+The club regard themselves as the spiritual continuation of the team FC Tirol Innsbruck, which went bankrupt in 2002, and the original FC Wacker Innsbruck, which was founded in 1913 (1913, 1914 or 1915, the founding day is uncertain).
 In honour of this heritage, FC Wacker Tirol was renamed FC Wacker Innsbruck in 2007.
-However, legally it is a distinct and separate club, and is not entitled to claim the honours won by its predecessors.